 Kami district in Miyagi Prefecture is located in the rich fertile plain, moistened with snow melting water from Ohu Mountain Range.
-Tanaka Syuzoten was founded by the most famous kimono businessman of Date clan, Mr. Tanaka Rinpei in 1789 in this leading rice production area where sake brewing is prosperous.
+Tanaka Shuzoten was founded by the most famous kimono businessman of Date clan, Mr. Tanaka Rinpei in 1789 in this leading rice production area where sake brewing is prosperous.

-Tanaka Syuzoten stands on the Nakashinden area of Kami district, also known as famous sake-brewing district to those in the known.
+Tanaka Shuzoten stands on the Nakashinden area of Kami district, also known as famous sake-brewing district to those in the known.
 Quality sake brewing is recognized in Miyagi prefecture as most of the breweries are awarded with the Gold Prize from the New Sake Appraisers Association of Japan.
 This area is said to be the place for high level Ginjo production.

 Daiginjo "Kinmon Manatsuru" is the masterpiece of our brewery, receiving the Gold Award from the New Sake Appraisers Association of Japan in 2009, 2010 and 2013.
 We are proud to be committed to the traditional brewing methods for over 230 years since our establishment.
 Enthusiastic support from sake lovers are gained throughout the country because of our adherence and experienced skills in brewing.

 Rice grown in Miyagi Prefecture, underflow water from Ohu Mountain Range, and most importantly the sake brewery workers are all locals.
 With their sound local knowledge, the brewery workers are sensitive to the change of climate every year to adjust for the best sake.
 The brew master ,as known as toji, strives for excellence day by day just to hear the word "delicious" from you.